English

 Mpox in Suburban Cook County

 Cook County Department of Public Health (CCDPH) is tracking mpox cases and contacts in suburban Cook County.
 The risk to the general public is currently low.
 The graphs below contain information about confirmed mpox cases in suburban Cook County by age, race, sex, ethnicity and sexual orientation.
-Data is updated the first Monday of every month.
+Data are updated on the first Monday of the month.

 Data are provisional and subject to change.